dbogatov/status-site/articles/docs/deployment.md

 It is cluster administrator's responsibility to provide Volumes that meet claims.
 You may adjust the claim's capacity if needed.

+Finally, you may want to add ingress to make website accessible from the world.

 By default, all services are not replicated (i.e. replication factor 1).
 You may want to adjust this parameter.
 Be careful, though.